How long does a landlord have to fix something?

 - Avoid a bad reputation: As discussed earlier, there are a number of government databases that potential tenants have access to.
 Most savvy tenants know what to look for on these types of reports, and your chances of finding the best tenants go way down if you have a reputation as a neglectful landlord.

-We hope these generalized repair terms and definitions help both tenants and landlords understand the requirements expected of both of them when it comes to timelines and critical and non-critical repairs.
+We hope these generalized repair terms and definitions help both tenants and landlords understand the requirements expected of both of them when it comes to timelines for critical and non-critical repairs.

 DISCLAIMER: TurboTenant, Inc. does not provide legal advice.
 This material has been prepared for informational purposes only.
 All users are advised to check all applicable local, state, and federal laws and consult legal counsel should questions arise.